top of page

 Equine Partnership Program (EPP) was founded on September 26, 2006 by Lee Dudley.
 As a Licensed Professional Counselor, Lee saw that therapy provided solely in an office setting wasn’t yielding positive results or emotionally corrective experiences for the clients she saw - specifically those who have a history of trauma.
 Lee created EPP to serve clients who were looking for an effective, experiential, creative form of therapy.

-Interested in joining EPP for our Sweet 16 Anniversary Celebration in September 2022?
+Interested in joining EPP at Takoda Tavern in September 2023?